USDA blocking information on experiments that killed 3,000 cats, lawsuit says https://t.co/jkpkf02Sed

 — Fox News (@FoxNews) September 19, 2018

 After three months, the USDA is in violation of FOIA by failing to provide the materials, or even acknowledge the request.
 WCW is suing because taxpayers have a right to know how our money is spent.
 Earlier this year, WCW won a lawsuit against the U.S. Food and Drug Administration for videos of its now-defunct nicotine tests on baby monkeys.
+In both cases, WCW is represented by the Law Office of Matthew Strugar.

 USDA is facing harsh criticism for continuing these archaic taxpayer-funded experiments.
 Veterinarians have panned the USDA for refusing to adopt out the kittens.
 Congress members have introduced the bipartisan KITTEN Act to end these experiments, and legislation passed by the U.S. Senate urges the USDA to end the experiments and adopt out the cats.